codenautas/dialog-promise/LEEME.md

 `confirm` |`true` or `false`
 `prompt`  |a string with the entered text

-If `Escape` is pressed or the mouse clicked outside the dialog the function returns `undefined`.
+If `Escape` is pressed or the mouse clicked outside the dialog the function returns a rejected promise.

 <!--lang:es-->
 ## Opciones